dan-wagner/DMHEE_HIV/README.md

 ### :x:Analyze Simulation Results

--   :x:Deterministic Results Table
+  * :white_check_mark: Deterministic Results Table

--   :x:Probabilistic Analysis

-    -   :x:Perform incremental analysis

-    -   :x:Perform net-benefits analysis
+  * :warning: Probabilistic Analysis

-    -   :x:Prepare CEA Results Table.
+    - :white_check_mark: Prepare CEA Results Table.
+      - :white_check_mark: Perform incremental analysis
+      - :white_check_mark: Perform Net-Benefits analysis.

-    -   :x:Plot Cost-Effectiveness Plane.
+    - :warning: Plot Cost-Effectiveness Plane.

-    -   :x:Plot CEAC.
+    - :x: Plot Cost-Effectiveness Acceptability Curve

+Note
+  - Design question to think about.
+Current design is based on premise that simulation data are preserved.
+Relevant analyses can then be re-run at any point in time.
+Makes me wonder if there are circumstances where this will not be ideal.

 ## Project Admin